Coolest Homemade Fairy Costumes – Stunning Ideas, Photos and Tips

 We started with a plain brown long-sleeved shirt, glued fall colored leaves all over.
-She also wore a brown skirt that was made from a 1.5 yard piece of fabric with a tule overlay which we attached fall leaves and flowered on to.
+She also wore a brown skirt that was made from a 1.5 yard piece of fabric with a tulle overlay.
+To this, we attached fall leaves and flowers.

 Total Spent: $12

 My friends and I are always trying to come up with fun and cheap ways to make up costumes.
-I wanted to be a fairy for Halloween and the fairy costumes that could be purchased were way out of my price range after spending so much on the kid’s costumes that year.
+I wanted to be a fairy for Halloween.
+The prices for fairy costumes were crazy high!
+And were way out of my price range after spending so much on the kid’s costumes that year.